cwang25/Emma-s-Crazy-but-AMAZING-2018/README.md

 1. Know and connect a new person every week!
 2. Connect interetsing people in Microsoft!
 3. Hang out with people every two weeks!
+4. Use Meetup and go different meetup every week!

 ## Art
 1. Five violin pieces.